Connecticut Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Connecticut surplus lines market accounted for $453.8 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Connecticut surplus lines market accounted for $528.5 million in gross premiums written in 2014, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2013 these payments in Connecticut as measured by direct property/casualty incurred losses, were $4.1 billion.
-Life insurance claims and benefits payouts in Connecticut totaled $15.7 billion in 2013.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2014 these payments in Connecticut as measured by direct property/casualty incurred losses, were $4.2 billion.
+Life insurance claims and benefits payouts in Connecticut totaled $18.4 billion in 2014, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

-LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN CONNECTICUT BY DIRECT PREMIUMS WRITTEN, 2013 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN CONNECTICUT, 2014 (1)

 STATE BY STATE COMPARISON TABLES